Fund-vs-fund · Australasian Equities

 Why these two differ

-The most material structural difference between these two funds is cost: the Salt NZ Dividend Appreciation Fund charges an annual fund charge of 1.10%, while the Dimensional Australian Sustainability PIE Fund charges 0.35% — a gap of 0.75 percentage points that compounds meaningfully over time on similar-sized portfolios.
-Both funds sit in the Australasian Equities category, carry an identical risk indicator of 5 out of 7, and hold near-identical growth asset allocations of 98.31%, making the fee differential particularly prominent as a distinguishing factor.
+The most material structural difference between these two funds is fee level.
+The Salt NZ Dividend Appreciation Fund charges an annual fund charge of 1.10%, while the Dimensional Australian Sustainability PIE Fund charges 0.35% — a gap of 0.75 percentage points that compounds meaningfully over time on similar-sized portfolios.
+Both funds sit at roughly NZD 112–118 million in size and carry an identical growth asset allocation of 98.31%, so the fee differential is not explained by materially different asset mix.

 What's different at a glance